 In an interview, I always ask why the candidate thinks they will be successful in a sales role.
 The interview is over when they say, “I’m a good talker!”
 This type of sales person will not do well in an emotional selling environment because they will make the conversation about them, rather than about the prospect.
 Instead, I always perk up if the job candidate says, “I’m a good listener.
 I hear what people are saying and can respond accordingly.”

-5. They Embrace Follow Up – Creatively, Personally, and Energetically!
+5. The Best Senior Living Sales Reps Embrace Follow Up – Creatively, Personally, and Energetically!

 It takes energy, effort, and optimistic persistence to continue to follow up with prospects over the course of their sales journey.
 Prospects inquire, go dark, re-engage, and change direction throughout the process.
 Most sales people work the hot leads and new leads because they are only interested in closing sales in the next 30 days—they’re not thinking about the long game.